 Words of warning

-In any event, none of the above conversions are recommended for use on road tires, where proper Road Tubeless wheels and tires mustbe used unless you want to risk a catastrophic blowout.
+In any event, none of the above conversions are recommended for use on road tyres, where proper road tubeless wheels and tyres must be used unless you want to risk a catastrophic blowout.